Quantitative Descriptive Research: Characteristics, Methods, and Examples

 • Method: Controlled experiments are conducted to test hypotheses.
 Variables are manipulated to observe their effects on the subjects.

-• Example: A software company tests two different user interface designs to determine which one results in higher user engagement.
+• Example: A software company tests two different user interface designs to determine which one results in higher user engagement, providing another quantitative research descriptive design example in a business setting.

 Content Analysis